int128/kubelogin/docs/standalone-mode.md

       --certificate-authority string     Path to a cert file for the certificate authority --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --grant-type string                The authorization grant type to use.
 One of (auto|authcode|authcode-keyboard|password) (default "auto")
-      --listen-port ints                 Port to bind to the local server.
-If multiple ports are given, it will try the ports in order (default [8000,18000])
+      --listen-address strings           Address to bind to the local server.
+If multiple addresses are given, it will try binding in order (default [127.0.0.1:8000,127.0.0.1:18000])
+      --listen-port ints                 (Deprecated: use --listen-address)
       --skip-open-browser                If true, it does not open the browser on authentication --username string                  If set, perform the resource owner password credentials grant --password string                  If set, use the password instead of asking it